brajeshwar/brajeshwar.github.io/_posts/2008/2008-02-12-bonfire-of-the-hot-personals-internet-space.md

----
-layout: post
-title: Are you prepared for the bonfire of the already hot Personals Internet Space
+# Are you prepared for the bonfire of the already hot Personals Internet Space
----

 Hot or Not acquired for $20 million